cocos/cocos-docs/en/cocos-service/agc-cloudfunc.md

 ## Developer Guide

-This document refers to [Calling a Function](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-cloudfunction-appcall#h1-1578361210933).
+This document refers to AppGallery Connect documentation - [Calling a Function](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-cloudfunction-appcall#h1-1578361210933).

 Call `wrap` and transfer the trigger identifier to it.